LuLi0077/DL/Generative_Adversarial_Network/README.md

 * `face_generation.ipynb`

+## Semi-supervised Learning

+In supervised learning, we have a training set of inputs $x$ and class labels $y$.
+We train a model that takes $x$ as input and gives $y$ as output.

+In semi-supervised learning, our goal is still to train a model that takes $x$ as input and generates $y$ as output.
+However, not all of our training examples have a label $y$.
+We need to develop an algorithm that is able to get better at classification by studying both labeled $(x, y)$ pairs and unlabeled $x$ examples.

+To do this for the SVHN dataset, we'll turn the GAN discriminator into an 11 class discriminator.
+It will recognize the 10 different classes of real SVHN digits, as well as an 11th class of fake images that come from the generator.
+The discriminator will get to train on real labeled images, real unlabeled images, and fake images.
+By drawing on three sources of data instead of just one, it will generalize to the test set much better than a traditional classifier trained on only one source of data.

+* `semi-supervised_learning.ipynb`

 ## [how_to_generate_video](https://github.com/llSourcell/how_to_generate_video)

 This is the code for "How to Generate Video - Intro to Deep Learning #15' by Siraj Raval on YouTube